varnishcache/varnish-cache/doc/sphinx/glossary/index.rst

 	the client.
 When the response is stored in varnishd's cache, we call it an object.

+   backend response
+        The response specifically served from a backend to varnishd.
+The backend response may be manipulated in vcl_fetch.

    body
 	The bytes that make up the contents of the object, varnishd does not care if they are in HTML, XML, JPEG or even EBCDIC,